-- a.
+a.
 The size of an Applicant for SBA financial assistance is determined as of the date the application is accepted for processing by SBA.
-Changes in the size of the business subsequent to that date will not disqualify an Applicant for assistance. - b.
+Changes in the size of the business subsequent to that date will not disqualify an Applicant for assistance.

+- SOP 50 10 7.1 Section A, Ch 1: Primary Applicant Eligibility Requirements Certified by Applicant and Validated by SBA's Risk Mitigation Framework - b.
 For 7(a), if the Applicant is an existing business and is using the proposed loan proceeds to acquire another business through either the purchase of assets or stock, the sizes of the two businesses combined is used to determine if the application meets small business size standards.
 For 504, if the Applicant is using the proposed loan proceeds to finance the acquisition of assets in conjunction with a change of ownership, the sizes of the two businesses are combined to determine if the Applicant meets small business size standards. - c.
 For applications processed under an SBA Lender's delegated authority (PLP, SBA Express, Export Express, PLP-EWCP, and PCLP CDC), the size of the small business is determined as of the date of approval of the loan by the SBA Lender.